 Assist.org, the official repository of all articulation information for public California colleges and universities, is in the process of being revised.
-The new version, called "Assist Next Gen" is scheduled to be available early this summer (2018).
+The new version, called "Assist Next Gen" is scheduled to be available May 2019.
 At this time, the public site at Assist.org contains the following information for academic year 2017-18: Community college transferable courses, GE and IGETC designations for those courses, and courses that will meet American Ideals requirements.
 Information about new courses or new articulations between colleges and universities for 2017-18 is NOT available.
 Articulation information will not be available to the public until the Next Gen rollout this summer.

 CSUMB articulation procedures

 The following procedures have been put into practice at CSU Monterey Bay for the acceptance of course work and development of articulation agreements with institutions that transfer students to the university.

 - CSU Monterey Bay accepts for elective credit from regionally accredited sending institutions all course work that has been designated as baccalaureate level, in accordance with CSU Executive Order # 167, Transfer of Credit.

 - CSU Monterey Bay accepts all course work articulated to meet lower division CSU General Education requirements (CSU GE Breadth) by the CSU Chancellor's Office from California State Universities and California Community Colleges, in accordance with CSU Executive Order #1033, Graduation Requirements for General Education-Breadth Requirements.

 - CSU Monterey Bay accepts all course work articulated by the by the CSU and UC system wide offices for IGETC (Intersegmental General Education Transfer Curriculum) from California Community Colleges, in accordance with guidelines established for IGETC.